laravel/docs/helpers.md

     echo __('messages.welcome');

 If the specified translation string or key does not exist, the `__` function will simply return the given value.
-So, using the example above, the `__` function would return `messages.welcome` if the translation key does not exist.
+So, using the example above, the `__` function would return `messages.welcome` if that translation key does not exist.

 <a name="method-camel-case"></a>
 #### `camel_case()` {#collection-method}